akakie/OLLI-Teaching/search-f16a.md

 ### Using links to additional information

-Links to web sites should appear in blue text.
+Links to web sites should appear in blue text or in bold text.
+Which depends on which editor I use to convert to PDF.
+I presently have less control of that than I like.
+We take what we are served.
 There are two formats for links: the full link or a shortened link.
 For example, **access to the OLLI server** is available in two formats.
 Both forms will take you to the same place.
 Most browsers will allow you to click on a link to go there.
 Links to other sites may take one of two forms: short form or long form.

 I usually use the short form for convenience which looks like this:
 >https://goo.gl/Y4G4lI